-13.4.3.2 Redevelopments that result in a loss of office floor space will not be permitted, unless it can be demonstrated that office floor space will be replaced as part of the redevelopment.
+13.4.3.2 Redevelopment that results in a loss of office floor space will not be permitted, unless it can be demonstrated that the office floor space is will be replaced as part of the redevelopment.

-13.4.3.3 Redevelopment that results in a loss of retail and service commercial floor space will not be permitted, unless it can be demonstrated that the planned function of the existing non-residential component will be maintained during and after redevelopment.
+13.4.3.3 Redevelopment that results in a loss of retail and service commercial floor space will not be permitted, unless it can be demonstrated that the planned function of the existing non-residential component will be maintained or replaced as part of the redevelopment during and after redevelopment.

-13.4.2.1 13.4.3.4 For lands designated Residential Medium Density, building heights will not exceed three storeys.
+13.4.2.1 13.4.3.4 For lands designated Residential Medium Density, building heights will not exceed three four storeys.